jonasmcferreira/adventures/docs/grimherald/grimherald.md

     Formula for Test: d20 roll + Ability Score Modifier + Expertise Bonus (when relevant)

-In Grimdark, the dice rolls also carry extra weight:
+In Grim Herald, the dice rolls also carry extra weight:

 Critical Success: Rolling a natural 20 isn't just a success; it's a triumph, bringing additional perks.
 In combat scenarios, this translates to an added d12 damage roll.